docker/get-involved/content/en/docs/CommunityLeaders/EventHandbooks/kube101/resources/_index.md

 linkTitle: "Additional Resources"
 weight: 98
 description: >-
-     Page description for further resources
+     Useful links and resources to refer further
 ---

 Follow the below additional resources which you might find useful: